karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 Functions are in Odin referred to as procedures. `main` is the default entry point for the program.
 We see that procedures are created by typing `procedure_name :: proc() {}`

-The line `import "core:fmt"` fetches the `fmt` package from the standard library, which contains procedures that can print to the console and also format strings.
+The line `import "core:fmt"` fetches the `fmt` package from the standard library. `fmt` contains procedures that can print to the console and also format strings.
 All those things inside the `fmt` package can then be used by typing `fmt.some_procedure_name()`.
-We see inside the `main` proc that we use the `fmt.println` proc to print "Hello World" to the console.
+Inside the `main` proc we use the `fmt.println` proc to print "Hello World" to the console.

 Semicolons are not needed, and I would encourage to simply not use them.
 Not using semicolons fits well with how Odin looks.
 You can still use them if you really want to!
 There is also a compiler flag to make it an error if you put in unnecessary semicolons (`-vet-semicolon`)